Pawn Laws in AL

 If you've had time to shop around for 'pawn software' perhaps you've discovered that the most expensive programs are offered by vendors who play the game of NOT disclosing costs online, hopefully forcing their website visitors to call for pricing information.
 The plan of course is to engage callers in high-pressure sales speels.

 Why bother?
-If you have absolutely no intention of paying thousands of dollars over time just for automating your business with a computer program, the start first with Pawnbroker Pawn Shop Software - one relatively low payment for lifetime use (with a nominal annual payment to help support ongoing efforts to keep the software up to date with technology).
+If you have absolutely no intention of paying thousands of dollars over time just for automating your business with a computer program, then start first with Pawnbroker Pawn Shop Software - one relatively low payment for lifetime use (with a nominal annual payment to help keep the software up to date with changes in technology).

 You'll have to be sharp in your quest for software.
 Most software vendors have been at 'this' for years and have become very crafty at hiding the price gouging that will take place once you're embedded into the software.
 Here are questions to ask: